sokmontrey/Minif-JS/README.md

 The attribute "dsm" is there to noticfy DSM object, where look for MinifClass.

-Other MinifClasses are also having this pattern.
+Other MinifClasses are also having the same pattern.

 ### Reactive
 ```js